 - Length of proposed support;

 - The legislation under which the family is being supported, e.g. Section 17 of the Children Act 1989.

 Provision of Accommodation

-For families with no recourse to public funds who require accommodation the following steps should be taken:
+For families with no recourse to public funds who are assessed to require accommodation the following steps should be taken: